-Theatrical distribution revenue in France and the United States amounted to €8.7 million for the 2019/2020 financial year, or around 12% of total revenue, against €6.8 million in 2018/2019.
-This revenue corresponds in 2019/2020 to the sales made in French theaters of the following films:
+Revenue from Theatrical distribution in France was $\notin 0.6$ million for the 2020/2021 financial year, or around 1% of total revenue, against $\notin 8.7$ million in 2019/2020.
+This revenue corresponds to the last receipts received for the exploitation in French theaters of Nous finirons ensemble (Little White Lies 2).

-- Nous finirons ensemble (Little White Lies 2), released in May 2019: 2.8 million admissions; - Anna, released in July 2019: 750 thousand admissions.